 You are a unit head and Kristen, an employee in your unit, writes you a note saying that Julie, another employee in your unit, is being given a negative performance evaluation by her supervisor.
 The supervisor reports to you.
 Kristen says that the negative evaluation is part of a series of negative actions the supervisor has taken against Julie and that the supervisor treats female employees this way except for one or two female employees that “play the game” with the supervisor.
 You reviewed and approved the performance evaluation and you believe it is based on weaknesses in Julie’s job performance, not anything to do with her being a woman.
 You must report the matter.
 Do so immediately without discussing it with the supervisor.
 You should tell Kristen that you have reported it, and ask her not to speak about the matter until contacted about it.
 You may be correct – this may be a situation where Julie refuses to acknowledge performance problems, and has convinced Kristen there is a discrimination situation where none exists.
 But you may be wrong; there may be a dynamic in the supervisor’s department you aren’t aware of, and the supervisor may be feeding you limited or even false information.
 In any event, the university needs to make some inquiry to find out.

 You are a supervisor of custodial workers.
 You notice that one of your employees talks a lot about women – famous women he thinks are “hot,” what physical traits he likes, how his old girlfriend looked.
 You have also heard him make comments about female co-workers looks and attire, although these comments haven’t been crude.
 None of your other employees have complained about him.
-You do not need to report, but you should speak with the employee, after consultation with your supervisor and, if appropriate, the Office of Diversity & Equal Opportunity or the Office of Human Resources, because although this does not yet present as a sexual harassment scenario, this kind of behavior is not appropriate for the workplace and can cause problems.
+You do not need to report, but you should have a counseling conversation with the employee, after consultation with your supervisor and the Office of Human Resources, because although this does not yet present as a sexual harassment scenario, this kind of behavior is not appropriate for the workplace and can cause problems.
+The counseling session should be documented.

 See also the FAQs on retaliation and on confidentiality, anonymity, and reluctant reporters.